Skip to main content

 Story by Kevin Giles—The Helena Independent Record, Helena Montana, June 17, 1979

-This article is being reprinted from the MSCPA archives as part of our Celebrate a Century "Moment in History
+This article is being reprinted from the MTCPA archives as part of our Celebrate a Century "Moment in History

 Any woman who wants to survive in the business world must be aggressive, assertive, confident and generally more intelligent than men, say six Helena businesswomen.